deib-polimi/hegira-api/README.md

 In particular, Rest API for data migration are described [here](http://deib-polimi.github.io/hegira-api/resource_API.html).

-hegira-api component also exposes a set of Rest API on top of Apache ZooKeeper, in order to allow PaaS applications to:
+hegira-api component also exposes a set of [Rest API on top of Apache ZooKeeper](http://deib-polimi.github.io/hegira-api/resource_ZKservice.html), in order to allow PaaS applications to:

 1. request new unique ids that allow Hegira 4Cloud to synchronize data across two databases.
 2. Check the synchronization status.

+The same services are obtainable by IaaS applications by means of [zkWrapper-client](https://github.com/deib-polimi/hegira-zkWrapper-client) library.